Electric Cars: The Basics

 The newest eco-friendly PHEVs on the market will average between 20 to 30 zero-emission electric miles on a fully-charged EV battery.
 In most plug-in electric cars the EV battery will be below 15 kWh in capacity.

 The Volkswagen plug-in electric SUV has a 14.3 kWh EV battery with a WLTP zero-emission electric range of 28 miles.
 Depending on driving style, weather condition and the services used in the e-SUV, expect a real world range closer to 23 miles.
 However, that would be more than sufficient for most daily commutes using the EV battery i.e. driving emission-free and also saving money (the running cost per mile of an EV is far lower than a petrol or diesel car).
-Depending on the cost of electricity, the cost per mile for driving on electric can be as low as 3 pence per mile.
 Bottom-line driving on electric miles is both cost efficient and eco-friendly!

 The ‘R’ styling is has an upgraded and distinctive exterior appearance, to include, newly designed bumpers, upgraded radiator grille, air intakes and an overall sportier look.
 The VW plug-in electric SUV is practical and family-friendly, with amply space for short and long commutes.
 The electric vehicle (EV) is cheap to run on the zero-emission electric mode.